Welcome to Worm Nerd University!

 Getting Started

-These two composting earthworms feed on decaying organic material including many fruits and vegetables, certain grains, shredded paper, cardboard, compost, and manure.
+These two composting earthworms feed on decaying organic material including many fruits and vegetables, dried leaves, shredded paper, cardboard, and more.
 They do not hear, see, or make sounds.
 They breathe through their skin and have cells known as receptors that taste and sense light.
 They are photophobic (do not like light) and have two to five hearts.
 These worms have no teeth, but they do have a gizzard, which helps them go through so much food.

-Vermicomposting is a cold compost method that uses composting worms to convert organic waste matter into a nutrient-rich, soil-amending compost known as worm castings, worm poop and vermicast — the richest fertilizer known to man.
-Composting worms are remediators, which means they take in impurities and chemicals and when those things pass through the “gut” of the worms, the result is excreted as 100 percent organic castings.
+Vermicomposting is a cold compost method that uses composting worms to convert organic matter into useful waste products.
+The collected worm waste is the 100% organic and chemical-free medium known as “worm castings” or “vermicast”.
+Composting worms are remediators, which means they take in impurities and chemicals and when those things pass through the “gut” of the worms, the result excreted is completely organic.

 - Neutral pH of 7.0 to slightly acidic.